Atmospheric and Oceanic Fluid Dynamics

 Download link at bottom of page.

-This page will be used to post new chapters for that edition and to solicit comments.
 Please pass this link on to anyone who may be interested, especially students and postdocs.
+Comments are solicited.

-The web site for the first edition of the book, containing a description of already published material, is to be found by:
+The web site for the first edition of the book is to be found by clicking on the link to the left.

-It contains material on the fundamentals on waves (e.g., dispersion relation, group velocity) plus an introduction to Rossby waves.
+A chapter on Wave Fundamentals: dispersion relation, group velocity etc., plus an introduction to Rossby waves.

-The original chapter on stationary waves in the atmosphere has been partially re-written and some new material added mainly concerning Rossby wave propagation in inhomogeneous media (using WKB theory).
+A revised chapter on stationary waves in the atmosphere with new material on Rossby wave propagation in inhomogeneous media (using WKB theory; there are still some corrections to be made here).

 A 'GFD' chapter entitled 'Linear dynamics at low latitudes'.
-It mainly deals equatorial waves and the Matsuno-Gill problem.
+It mainly deals with equatorial waves and the Matsuno-Gill problem.
+See also the equatorial oceanography chapter below.

 This new chapter contains material on the large-scale stratospheric circulation, gravity waves and Rossby waves in the stratosphere, the QBO, and extra-tropical wave-mean-flow interaction and sudden warmings.

-Comments are solicited on any and all of the above, major or minor, on what is missing, on undue repetition, and what would make the chapters better.
-There is no need to comment on small typos in the text --- these will be cleaned up in the final version.
-However, please do point out typos in equations and, even more importantly, thinkos,
+Comments are solicited on any and all of the above, major or minor.
+This includes typos in equations, what is missing, on undue repetition, and what would make the chapters better, and thinkos,

-Click here to download all of the above
+Click here to download a single PDF file containing the above

 For your amusement